Retropikzel/foreign-c/README.md

     - At the time only 0.11 is out so build from git
 - Chicken >= 5.4.0 < 6
     - R7RS
-- Gauche > 0.9.15
-    - R7RS
-    - At the time support is work in progress in fork or pull request https://github.com/Retropikzel/Gauche
 - Guile >= 3
     - R6RS
     - R7RS